OpenToss/.github/profile/README.md

 > "Proof that Toss can be migrated to Declarative UI"

-OpenToss is Toss Design System Clone Project
+OpenToss is Toss Design System Clone Project.